 Moreover, the level of stress experienced can influence learning.
 Moderate stress can actually benefit learning performance, whereas too little or too much stress can be detrimental to cognitive function and impede learning.

-Problem-based learning: fostering critical thinking
+Problem-based learning: encouraging critical thinking

 Problem-based learning (PBL) begins with intricate scenarios that tie scientific content to real-world experiences, making it more pertinent for learners' future careers.
 Research on PBL has shown positive impacts on student outcomes such as attendance, memory retention, and conceptual understanding.
 This suggests that students not only enjoy but also reap benefits from this type of learning.